Call us now:

 What are the administrative procedures to obtain a Non-Immigrant B visa in Thailand ?

-It is essential to understand that the Non-Immigrant B visa itself does not yet allow you to work legally in Thailand.
+It is essential to understand that the Non-Immigrant B visa Thailand does not grant the right to work legally in Thailand.

-Only after obtaining a work permit issued by the Thai Ministry of Labour is the visa holder authorised to actually perform their duties.
-The link between the visa and the work permit is therefore fundamental, and one cannot exist without the other.
+Only after obtaining a work permit from the Thai Ministry of Labour can the visa holder begin working.
+The link between the visa and the work permit is crucial; neither can exist without the other.

-The procedures for obtaining a Non-Immigrant B visa in Thailand vary depending on the country in which the application is submitted, but they generally follow a two-step process: visa application, then work permit application.
+The process for obtaining a Non-Immigrant B visa Thailand varies depending on the country where the application is submitted.
+However, it generally follows a two-step process: first, the visa application, followed by the work permit application.

 Here are the detailed steps: